cncf/wg-serverless/whitepapers/serverless-overview/README.md

 #### Developer/Operator experience

-* Iterate on function, build and test in local web development environment.
+* Iterate on function, build, and test in local web development environment.

 * Upload individual functions to the serverless platform.